agis/zazu/README.md

 # Zazu, your majordomo

-Zazu is an experimental IRC bot aiming to be easy to extend.
+Zazu is an experimental IRC bot written written in Erlang.

 ## Usage

-From the root folder, fire ap a Erlang shell and build it:
+From the root folder, fire up a Erlang shell and build Zazu:

 ```
 make:all().